For businesses who like to know what their customers think about their company, the NPS Score is an important tool.

 In our hyper-digital age, people want to know what others think.
 They even trust the word of strangers.
 So, the more promoters you have promoting your business, the better.

-Because you value the NPS Score, you can work hard for your nine or ten score, and if you do, you’ll know that the referral is right around the corner.
+Because you value the NPS Score, you can work hard for your nine or ten scores, and if you do, you’ll know that the referral is right around the corner.

 Best practices are to track your NPS Score on a regular basis, compare the results over time, strategize for improvement and continue to evaluate the data.